 Photo of Megan Rodgers Megan Rodgers

-Megan Rodgers is a litigator who focuses her practice on high-stakes commercial disputes, with a particular focus on mass torts, class actions, advertising, privacy, product defect, and consumer protection matters.
+Megan Rodgers is a partner in Covington’s litigation practice who focuses her practice on high-stakes complex litigation in federal and state courts, with a particular focus on mass torts and class actions in the technology and life sciences industries.

-Megan Rodgers is a litigator who focuses her practice on high-stakes commercial disputes, with a particular focus on mass torts, class actions, advertising, privacy, product defect, and consumer protection matters.
+Megan Rodgers is a partner in Covington’s litigation practice who focuses her practice on high-stakes complex litigation in federal and state courts, with a particular focus on mass torts and class actions in the technology and life sciences industries.